 Through linkage to NHS records (and equivalent national databases in Devolved Administrations such as the Health and Social Care Board in Northern Ireland), we also aim to determine the impact of immunity and symptomatic/asymptomatic infection status on healthcare usage, in particular inpatient admissions, A&E attendances and general practitioner consultations.
-Through linkage to ONS records, we aim to determine the impact of immunity and symptomatic/asymptomatic infection status on mortality and cause of death.
+Through linkage to records from ONS and equivalent national mortality databases in the Devolved Administrations, we aim to determine the impact of immunity and symptomatic/asymptomatic infection status on mortality and cause of death.
 Through linkage to records from PHE and equivalent national test databases in Wales and Northern Ireland on other tests for SARS-CoV-2, we will ensure that we obtain as accurate as possible associations between infection and immunity.